Historical Twitter Archive Search

-IMPORTANT: Twitter Pro API Access is required to scrape historical data with no time limit (up to 2006) from full archive search.
+IMPORTANT: Twitter Pro API Access is required to scrape historical Tweets (date ranges up to 2006) from full archive search.
 If you only have basic access, you should check out Scraping Twitter Search Results for the same functionality, but limited to the past 7 days.

 1. Build & Test Your Query